Colu-platform/colu-node/README.md

   }
 })
 ```
-This will send a push to the user mobile application and prompt him to sign on your message, you will receive the user signature and verify it locally.
+This will send a push to the user that holds the asset mobile application and prompt him to sign on your message, you will receive the user signature and verify it locally.